 Patients may also have a history of hypertension, peptic ulcer disease, and diabetes.

-Physical examination of the patient will reveal increased fat deposits in the upper half of the body leading to "Buffalo torso," characteristic moon facies (earlobes are not visible when viewed from the front), thin arms and legs, acne, hirsutism, proximal muscle weakness of shoulder and hip girdle muscles, paper-thin skin, abdominal pain due to gut perforation in rare cases, and wide vertical purplish abdominal striae.
+Physical examination of the patient will reveal increased fat deposits in the upper half of the body leading to "Buffalo torso," characteristic moon facies (earlobes are not visible when viewed from the front), thin arms and legs, acne, hirsutism, proximal muscle weakness of the shoulder and hip girdle muscles, paper-thin skin, abdominal pain due to gut perforation in rare cases, and wide vertical purplish abdominal striae.

 The 24-hour urine free cortisol test can detect endogenous overproduction of cortisol.
 The collection should start with an empty bladder(discard first-morning void).
 Collect all urine for 24 hours.
 Abnormally low, or high, urine Valium can cause false-negative and false-positive results respectively.
 A low GFR (less than 60 ml/min) can falsely lower the urine free cortisol.
 Borderline elevations of the 24-hour urine free cortisol result are often false positives.
 A result more than four times the upper limit of normal is rare except in Cushing syndrome.